calcom/docker/README.md

 ### Build-time variables

 These variables must be provided at the time of the docker build, and can be provided by updating the .env file.
-Changing these is not required for evaluation, but may be required for running in producion.
+Changing these is not required for evaluation, but may be required for running in production.
+Currently, if you require changes to these variables, you must follow the instructions to build and publish your own image.

-* BASE_URL
-* NEXT_PUBLIC_APP_URL
+* NEXT_PUBLIC_WEBAPP_URL
 * NEXT_PUBLIC_LICENSE_CONSENT
 * NEXT_PUBLIC_TELEMETRY_KEY